Outdoor Toys for Toddlers

 Little Tikes Trampoline: We have this and Paul goes bananas on it.
 It’s great for learning to jump and I love the bar for littles to keep their balance.
 This one is also great for deep pressure input.
 The packaging says 3 years and older, but toddlers can get great use out of this with supervision.

-Sports Balls: Practice throwing (age 2-3), catching (3-4) and kicking (2+)!
+Sports Balls: An outdoor play staple!
+Practice gross motor skills like throwing (age 2-3), catching (3-4) and kicking (2+)!
 Great set to grow with your child!

 Little Tikes Basketball Set: I feel like this is a classic!
 Adjustable height and a wide rim, this is great for practicing hand-eye coordination and playing independently or with peers.
 I remember getting this for Christmas in 1995.
 Anyone else?

-Cones, Bean Bag & Ring Toss Set: I like the creativity and flexibility of this set.
+Cones, Bean Bag & Ring Toss Set: I like the creativity and flexibility of this outdoor play set.
 Get energy out by running back and forth between the cones, label colors, practice tossing the bean bags, etc. This set can grow with your little one as they develop skills, too.
 One day they will be able to toss the rings around the cones!

 Bean Bag Toss Game: Bean bag toss games are great for increasing hand eye coordination, balance, and overall gross motor coordination.
 Take a few steps back or try to stand on one foot to make the activity harder!